twoznica90/mtserver/README.md

 # mtserver

 This multi-threaded web server serves static files from a rocroot through GET requests only.
-It's pretty basic, its purpose being mainly educational as it features standard Java packages (no dependencies).
+It's pretty basic, its purpose being mainly educational as it uses standard Java packages (no dependencies).

 It has been developed with Eclipse and built as a jar with the Maven m2e plugin, from the project archetype *maven-archetype-quickstart*.